Vacuum effects induced by a plate in de Sitter spacetime in the presence of a cosmic string: Background geometry and matter field content

 In this section our goal is to find the complete set of normalized positive energy solutions of the Klein-Gordon equation \eqref{KG} that satisfies \eqref{RBC}.

 In the geometry of the spacetime under consideration \eqref{ds2} and with the gauge field $A_{\mu}=A_{\phi}\delta_{\mu}^{\phi}$, the Klein-Gordon equation reduces to

-The equation is completely separable and in accordance to the cylindrical symmetries.
-We propose the following Ansatz:
+Considering the cylindrical symmetry of the problem, and the structure of the differential equation \eqref{EQM}, we adopt that the corresponding solutions can be presented as the variable separation as shown bellow:

-where $\vec{x}_{||}$ represents the coordinates along the $(D-3)$ extra dimensions and $\vec{k}$ the corresponding momenta.
+where $n$ is the integer quantum number associated to the angular momentum in the azimuthal direction, $\vec{x}_{||}$ represents the set of coordinates along the $(D-3)$ extra dimensions and $\vec{k}$ the corresponding momenta.
 The unknown function $h(z)$ will be specified by the Robin boundary conditions obeyed by the scalar field on the plate placed at $z=0$.